Anderson Car Accident

 When you trust your personal injury case to our legal team, you get a small firm feel with big firm experience.
 See why Google reviewers call us a “great team” and say we are “always willing to go the extra mile” for our clients.

-What are the Leading Causes of Accidents in South Carolina?
+What are the Leading Causes of Accidents in Anderson, South Carolina?

 If another driver’s negligence was the cause of your accident, they may be liable for your damages.
 Negligent actions that may cause a car wreck can include: